czl368/conformation-rotation-project/README.md

 Additional processing and filtering was done for files with b-factor values < 80 and alternate locations (different conformations) with fixed backbone (RMSD < 0.1) and sidechain RMSD > 2.
 Followed by inital data analysis of the extracted data.

-## Files
+## Data processing
 ### 1. Downloading all entries from PDB.ipynb
 Extracts pdb files from https://www.rcsb.org/ with resolution < 2 Angstroms in .cif format using biotite

-### finalDatasetpkl.tar.gz
-Final dataset generated

-## Data processing
-### 2. Checking max alt loc.ipynb
+### 2. Checking max alt loc.ipynb (data processing folder)
 Checks the maximum number of alternate locations in a dataset

-### 3. Processing All Files - CIF only.ipynb
+### 3. Processing All Files - CIF only.ipynb (data processing folder)
 Processes all .cif files in a folder by extracting desired features and storing resulting dictionaries as .pkl files

-### 4. Preliminary Data Analysis.ipynb
+### 4. Preliminary Data Analysis.ipynb (data processing folder)
 Filtering processed files and preliminary data analysis.
-Note b-factor vs number of alternate locations plot includes all atoms (both backbone and sidechain).
+Note: b-factor vs number of alternate locations plot includes all atoms (both backbone and sidechain).

+### finalDatasetpkl.tar.gz
+Final dataset generated

 ## Notes
 1. Make sure to change all of the file paths in each file and update the maximum number of alternate locations